Can I adopt or foster a baby?

 Generally short-term foster carers care for babies when they first become looked after, but this is only on a temporary basis before they go on to join an adoptive family.

-Permanent foster carers are generally only considered for older children or perhaps those with special needs or disabilities - but, even then, adoption will sometimes be the first choice.
+Permanent foster carers are generally only considered for older children or perhaps those with complex needs or disabilities - but, even then, adoption will sometimes be the first choice.

 Older children, especially boys over the age of five, groups of brothers and sisters, children who are disabled or have complex care needs, developmental uncertainty and delay and children from a black and minority ethnic background, often wait the longest for a family.